Davidson College Data & Information Overview

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Davidson, approximately 22% of students took out student loans averaging $6,042 a year.
-That adds up to $24,168 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Davidson, approximately 20% of students took out student loans averaging $6,370 a year.
+That adds up to $25,480 over four years for those students.

-How Much Money Do Davidson Graduates Make?students who graduate with a bachelor's degree from Davidson make about $58,900 a year during their first few years of employment after graduation.
-That's great news for Davidson students since it is 44% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do Davidson Graduates Make?bachelor's degree recipients from Davidson make around $58,900 per year during the early years of their employment.
+This is good news for future Davidson graduates since it is 48% more than the average college graduate's salary of $39,802 per year.